CyrilPERIE/Poker/README.md

 |Colinne|12|9|7|4|1|
 |Ben|15|13|7|4||

-It's called a jagged Array, each doesn't have the same length. <br />
+It's called a jagged Array, each row doesn't have the same length. <br />
 We just have to scan from left to right until we find the winner.
 If no winner is find, then it's a draw.<br />
 The first step eliminate Fred and Colinne.
 At this state onle Moussa and Ben can win the game. <br />
 At the second step of the scan Ben is declared the winner ! <br /><br />